Boris Johnson to face no confidence vote, Graham Brady announces

 He suggested Mr Johnson’s claim to be vindicated by the senior civil servant Sue Gray’s report was “grotesque” and said the party could not “squander” the next two years.

+But a No 10 spokesperson said: “Tonight is a chance to end months of speculation and allow the government to draw a line and move on, delivering on the people’s priorities.

+“The PM welcomes the opportunity to make his case to MPs and will remind them that when they’re united and focused on the issues that matter to voters there is no more formidable political force”.

-Sajid Javid, the health secretary, said the vote, however, would be a chance to “draw a line” under the affair.
+Sajid Javid, the health secretary, agreed the vote would be a chance to “draw a line” under the affair.

+Responding to Conservative MP Jesse Norman’s statement, the cabinet minister said MPs are “entitled to their views and to express them and that’s how we come to a decision”.

+“Jesse’s entitled his views,” he added.
+“I’m entitled to my views and my view is that we don’t need a leadership election.

 Register for free to continue reading